DanielChuDC/mqtt-socket-io/README.md

 - mqtt-realtime-chart-client
 - Moquette (MQTT broker) (or any other MQTT broker that listens on port 8883)
   - If using Moquette, be sure to have Java JDK installed (tested with JDK 8)

+# How to run the project

+Issue command `npm start`